pps43/pps43.github.io/content/posts/using_physx_collision.md

 # Golden Tips

-- PhysX can only handle maximum `65536` total interaction on ONE actor in broadphase.
-Since it's in broadphase, "total interaction" is regardless of actor type or filter flags.
+- PhysX can only handle maximum `65535` total interactions on ONE actor in broadphase.
+Since it's in broadphase, "total interactions" is regardless of actor type or filter flags.

 - When implementing `onContact` method,
     - Must check actors' state via `PxContactPairHeaderFlag::eREMOVED_ACTOR_0` and `eREMOVED_ACTOR_1`